CobayaSampler/cobaya/docs/installation_ext.rst

 Installing external modules (incl.
 Cosmology!)
 ==============================================

-To keep it light and maintainable, and to allow for maximum customisation, **cobaya** only includes some of the samplers it uses, and none the cosmological likelihoods, data or theory codes.
+To keep it light and maintainable, and to allow for maximum customization, **cobaya** only includes some of the samplers it uses, and none the cosmological likelihoods, data or theory codes.
 Nonetheless, they can be downloaded and installed automatically when needed.

 .. _install_ext_pre: